p-m-p/p-m-p.github.io/blog/practical-web-component-reactivity-patterns.md

 Custom elements ([Web Components][web-components], I'll refer to them as components for the rest of the article) can define [slots][templates-and-slots] to inject content into the component tree at specified locations.
-I won't incldde the full implementation of each component here but you can [view the code][code-examples] for the examples.
+I won't include the full implementation of each component here but you can [view the code][code-examples] for the examples.
 When the element or elements in the slot update we may need to react to this change, let's explore some ways to deal with this reactivity pattern.